The application period is now closed

 Skill stations seven and eight are individual events and are not timed.

-The applicant shall don a turnout coat, helmet, modified air pack and gloves prior to attempting the timed event.
-Nomex hoods will also be acceptable if the applicant finds it helpful.
+The candidate shall don a weighted vest (50 lbs.), helmet and gloves prior to attempting the timed event.
 The department will provide all of the equipment items.

-- Ceiling breach and pull event - The applicant removes the pike pole from the bracket.
-Timing for the events will begin when the applicant enters the boundary established by the equipment frame which is painted yellow.
-The applicant must stand within the boundary established by the equipment frame and place the tip of the pole on the green painted area of the hinged door in the ceiling.
-The applicant will then completely push the hinged door up into the ceiling with the pike pole three times (3).
-Next, the applicant will hook the pike pole to the ceiling device painted green and pull the pole down completely five times (5).
+- Ceiling breach and pull event - The candidate removes the pike pole from the bracket.
+Timing for the events will begin when the candidate enters the boundary established by the equipment frame which is painted yellow.
+The candidate must stand within the boundary established by the equipment frame and place the tip of the pole on the green painted area of the hinged door in the ceiling.
+The candidate will then completely push the hinged door up into the ceiling with the pike pole three times (3).
+Next, the candidate will hook the pike pole to the ceiling device painted green and pull the pole down completely five times (5).
 This constitutes one set.

 To complete this event the set is repeated four times (x4).
 Each set consists of three pushes and five pulls.